 Purchasing Udemy courses is quite straightforward: you simply select your chosen course then make your purchase.
 However, as at the end of April 2016 there have been some changes in the way courses can be purchased, so I hope this update will assist Udemy students when buying their courses.

 Udemy has recently added the ‘Add to Cart’ feature to their website.
 This is great news for Udemy students because, in the past, students were only able to purchase one course at a time.
 So, if your intention was to order more than one course you had to make each purchase separately, and each time you made a payment you needed to enter the discount coupon code.
-But now, with the ‘Add to Cart’ feature, students only need to enter their discount coupon code once, then select as many courses as they wish to purchase – with the order being completed with one simple payment.
+But now, with the ‘Add to Cart’ feature, students only need to enter the Udemy coupon $10 code once, then select as many courses as they wish to purchase – with the order being completed with one simple payment.
 The ‘Add to Cart’ feature is one that many students have requested and one that I personally have been hoping to see.

 I’ve personally been a Udemy student for almost 3 years (Since 2013 until now), and this has generally been an enjoyable experience.
 However, it’s always been annoying not knowing when a course I’m interested in was originally created.
 In the past, I’ve found courses that look interesting, but I decide to continue looking because I’m not sure how outdated the content might be – simply because the published date is not shown.